KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/tokens.md

 ## Introduction

-The Tokens Antara Module enables support for the on-chain creation of colored coins, also called tokens.
-This module enables the basic functionality, such as creation, transfer and balance validation.
+The Tokens Module enables support for the on-chain creation of colored coins, also called tokens.
 The created tokens are typically used with another module that supports operations on tokens.
-For example, the Assets Module provides buy/sell operations for `tokens`.
+For example, the [Assets Module](../../../basic-docs/antara/antara-api/assets.html#introduction) provides buy/sell operations for `tokens`.

-Functionality for this module is facilitated by utxo technology.
-Tokens can be generated on any chain where the [ac_cc](../../../basic-docs/antara/antara-setup/antara-customizations.html#ac-cc) customization is enabled
+Tokens can be generated on any chain where the [ac_cc](../../../basic-docs/antara/antara-setup/antara-customizations.html#ac-cc) parameter is enabled.

-Each token is identified by its unique token id.

-The `tokens` module requires locking a proportional amount of satoshis of the native coins.
-These satoshis create the supply for the token.
+The `tokens` module requires locking a proportional amount of the native coins.
+Each [satoshi](../../../basic-docs/start-here/learning-launchpad/common-terminology-and-concepts.html#satoshi) of the native coin is equal to one token within the total supply.

-For example, if you desire to create a non-fungible token, use 1 satoshi in its creation.

-Each non-fungible token has the amount of 1 and contains an additional array of data describing its corresponding asset.
-The data has an eval code which binds this non-fungible token to an Antara Module responsible for validation.
-The `tokeninfo` method outputs data for non-fungible tokens.

 ## tokenaddress